A new idea to obtain clean fusion energy

 A first experiment to do could be:

-A vacuumchamber with a little D2 gas.
+A (small) vacuumchamber with a little D2 gas.

-Two rings, to be charged with about -100 or - 150 kV.
+Two rings, to be charged with about -100 or - 150 kV, outside the vacuum chamber?
+With a kind of Van der Graaf generator?

 An electron gun to inject electrons just above the lower ring.